Mindset

 Fall down 8 times, get up 9

-I agree with William Shakespeare when he said “There is no good or bad, only thinking makes it so.”
+I agreed with William Shakespeare when he said, “It is no good or bad, only thinking makes it so.”

 Humans have always had two choices: react negatively or react positively.
-Both take the same energy and effort but only one will be far more productive.
-You just need to make the choice.
+Both take the same energy and effort, but only one will be far more productive.
+You just need to make a choice.
 Believing yourself and backing yourself is infectious.
 If you do lose, don’t lose the lesson.
 Learn, apply and move on.
-You’ll be better for it.
+You’ll be better at it.
 And remember: make things happen!

 St John Craner, Distinct Marketing